 In Bangor’s heyday there would have been hundreds of hotels dotted throughout the town, only these days there’s barely a handful of consistent accommodations open throughout the year.
-However, an upturn is expected in the coming years in Bangor, with a rather massive Premiere Inn slated to open in 2019 opposite the bus and train stations, and next to Bangor Castle and Castle Park (you can see it on the right of the left image below).
+However, an upturn is expected in the coming years in Bangor, with the rather massive Premier Inn opening opposite the main bus and train stations (Premier Inn Here), and next to Bangor Castle and Castle Park.
 Otherwise there are few hotels in Bangor shopping centre as all the better hotels in Bangor are located along the town’s seafront and coastline.
 That being said, there are occasional apartment rentals in different parts of town, including The Hamilton and Top of the Town House out near Bangor’s Ward Park.
 And it will be no more than 5-minutes walk between all central areas.
 Anyway, there is a mix of Guesthouses, Rental Apartments and Hotels in Bangor, but be careful when booking online as the typical list of Bangor Hotels (full list of here) includes many miles out of town, which I will share in a wider list down the line (e.g. the Old Inn).
 But for now, these are the best hotels in Bangor town centre.

 Bangor Marina Hotels